jayrahdevore/seven-segment/README.md

 ### TODO

 * upload finalized schematic
-* create a library with the display functions
+* seperate the display function library from the other functional elements